fivdi/pigpio/README.md

 sudo make install
 ```

-Note that the `make` command takes a while to complete so please be patient.
+The `make` command may take a while to complete so please be patient.

+Installing the pigpio C library will also install a number of utilities.
+One of
+these utilities is pigpiod which launches the pigpio library as a deamon.
+This
+utility should not be used as the pigpio Node.js module uses the C library
+directly.

 ### Step 2